Wxhbr/Wxhbr/README.md

 }
 ```

-### <em>Thank you for visiting my profile and if u want to talk a little more, dont be shy, just send me a chat.</em>
+### <em>Thank you for visiting my profile.
+If you'd like to know a little more about me, please send me a message.</em>